gottacatchenall/ms_sampling_effort/manuscript.md

 of debate as to the processes the govern the general shape of this distribution, across communities the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
-Controversies around theory of species abundance distributions and neutral theory aside, the practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.
+Controversies around theory of species abundance distributions aside, the practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.

-For each ecological network $A$ with $N_S$ species, we simulate abundances from
+For each ecological network $A$ with $S$ species, we simulate abundances from
-$N_S$ independent draws from a standard-log-normal distribution.
+$S$ independent draws from a standard-log-normal distribution.
 For each true interaction $A_{ij} = 1$ we estimate the probability of observing both species
 $i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations, where the species observed at the $o=1,2,\dots,O$-th